MIROptics/QiskitBlocks/README.md

   ```

 - Open the Minetest application, uncheck the `Creative Mode`, `Enable Damage`, and `Host Server` checkboxes, and select the round `QiskitBlocks` game from the lower left.
 Then select the world `quantum_circuits_world [qiskitblocks]` from the menu, and click `Play Game`.

+## Explore and learn!
+- When you're in the starting room with all of the quantum operation blocks on the wall, use the W, A, S, D keys to walk up to the sign on the right side of the door.
+Right-click the sign and follow the instructions.
+Have fun exploring and solving quantum circuit puzzles!

 Please reach out to James Weaver on Qiskit Slack (located at [qiskit.org](http://qiskit.org)) with questions or feedback.